amachino/qubex/README.md

-## qubex
+## Qubex: Quantum Experimentation and Simulation Framework

-A Python library for quantum control experiments.
+Qubex is a Python library designed to facilitate quantum experiments by providing a flexible, modular, and extensible framework for pulse-level control, readout, and calibration on quantum hardware.
+It streamlines experiment workflows (T1/T2 experiments, 1Q/2Q gate calibration, Randomized Benchmarking and more) and supports advanced simulations, data analysis, and experiment orchestration.

 ## Requirements